 These are the most commonly used head shapes.
 There are other shapes like the Inverted cone, the Large Taper, The small taper among others.

 As you already know, the main purpose of the bits is to remove wood.
-Different head shapes remove woods in different ways and different quantities.
+Different head shapes remove woods in different ways and in different quantities.

 Choosing a bit on the basis of the head shape requires you to pay close attention to the head shape.
 Do you want to rough out the surface or do you want to add details?
-What kind of a cut do you want?
+What kind of cut do you want?

 These questions are important.
 Don’t go blindly to a website and start ordering bits.
-First, think about the way you want to use them and then look out for ones you are interested in.
+First, think about the way you want to use them and then look out for the ones you are interested in.

 What does the Dremel do?

 Dremel is what we call a power tool.
 It provides extreme amounts of torque to tools called the bits.
 The bits or burs are the tools that go in a Dremel shaft.
 Dremel rotates these bits which in turn carves out the material it is being used on.

 A Dremel is used to work on materials like wood, plaster, metals among many more.
 The bits required to differ by the material and the nature of the craft.